Pre-excitation syndromes

 - Broad QRS complexes with a slurred upstroke to the QRS complex — the delta wave

-- Dominant R wave in V1 — this pattern is known as “Type A” WPW and is associated with a left-sided accessory pathway
+- Dominant R wave in V1 suggests a left-sided AP, and is sometimes referred to as “Type A” WPW

 - Negative delta wave in aVL simulating the Q waves of lateral infarction — this is referred to as the “pseudo-infarction” pattern